-Challenge number Detail of challenge 1 Knowledge deficit as a result of reduced time in a consistent learning environment due to Covid 2 High levels of socio-economic deprivation, resulting in a cultural deficit of experiences and opportunities 3 Resources in school, both financially and personnel wise, are more constricted than ever before 4 Mental health issues have increased beyond levels previously experienced (which was already higher than national) with more students seeking support with their mental health than ever before.
+Challenge number Detail of challenge 1 Knowledge deficit as a result of reduced time in a consistent learning environment due to Covid, both in secondary education and preceding in primary education.
+2 High levels of socio-economic deprivation, resulting in a cultural deficit of experiences and opportunities 3 Resources in school, both financially and personnel wise, are more constricted than ever before 4 Mental health issues have increased beyond levels previously experienced (which was already higher than national) with more students seeking support with their mental health than ever before.
 5 Responding to a shift in employment landscape and employability patterns.
 The sectors expanding and the skills required to access them,